 Solid biofuel from waste

 Community based organic solid waste from urban landscaping, manufacturing and community forests can be used directly as a biomass fuel.
-However, it often has a large amount of green matter which means that it has a high moisture content and thus a poor grade of fuel.
-It can be blended with better grades of solid biofuel to get an appropriate overall moisture content or diverted to composting.
+However, it often has a large amount of green matter which means that it has a high moisture content and thus is a poor grade of fuel.
+It can be blended with better grades of solid biofuel to get an appropriate overall moisture content suitable for combustion, or diverted to composting.